 The Food and Drug Administration (FDA) approved the FreeStyle Libre in 2017 for adults only.
 Since then, newer versions of the monitor have been produced for adults and children with type 1 and type 2 diabetes.

-When the FreeStyle Libre was approved by the FDA in 2017, it was considered the first ever non-blood calibration CGM system.
+When the FreeStyle Libre was approved by the FDA in 2017, it was considered the first-ever non-blood calibration CGM system.
 This means you don’t have to use a finger stick to provide a blood sample.

 Each sensor lasts up to 14 days.
 After this time, you’ll need to replace it with a new one.
-You must continue to purchase new sensors, but you only have to buy the monitoring system once.
+You must continue to purchase new sensors, but you have to buy the monitoring system only once.
 The monitor itself runs on rechargeable batteries.

 To set up the FreeStyle Libre, you must first insert the sensor into your upper arm with an applicator that’s included with the set.
 The sensor itself is about the size of a coin and is applied just underneath the top layer of your skin.
 This process is said to be painless, but some users experience mild skin irritation.

 Instead of checking your glucose several times a day with a finger stick, you wave the monitor above the sensor in your skin to check your levels anytime you wish.